You reap what you sow: Opposition leaders' dig at India Inc over criticism by Goyal | Politics

 ''The New Modi Mantra: Abuse those who 'Make in India'.
 Publicly insulting India's 'Industry and its icons' is now the modus operandi of 'Hum Do, Hamare do' Modi Government.
 Ease the doyens for 'ease of business','' tweeted Surjewala.

 ''This is the new India.
-When industry requests for handholding, the Government hands over a certificate of anti-nationalism!
+When industry requests for handholding, Government hands over a certificate of anti-nationalism !
 'Hum Do, Hamare Do Sarkar','' he also said.

 Congress spokesperson Jaiveer Shergill claimed that by making this statement, Goyal has mocked Prime Minister Narendra Modi's slogan "Ease of doing business in India".